SevenStones/azure-CIS-cli-script/README.md

 Note: you have to populate the subscriptions.txt file with lines of subscription IDs.

+1.4, 1.5 – Review Guest Users – script list the Guest users configured in Entra

+1.23 – Ensure That No Custom Subscription Administrator Roles Exist

 3.10 - Ensure Private Endpoints are used to access Storage Accounts

 3.2 - Ensure that ‘Enable Infrastructure Encryption’ for Each Storage Account in Azure Storage is Set to ‘enabled’